Elizabeth Siddal: Relationship with Rossetti

 As Siddal came from a working-class family, Rossetti feared introducing her to his family.
 Siddal was the victim of harsh criticism from his sisters.
 The knowledge that his family would not approve contributed to Rossetti's delaying the marriage.
 Siddal appears to have believed, with some justification, that Rossetti was always seeking to replace her with a younger muse, which contributed to her later depressive periods and illness.
 Although Ruskin urged Rossetti to marry in 1855, their relationship deteriorated: the reasons probably included Siddal's ill-health, her laudanum addiction, Rossetti's philandering, Rossetti's lack of funds, the aforementioned disapproval of the Rossetti family, and Rossetti's probable aversion to marriage in general.

 In 1857, Siddal gave up her stipend from Ruskin and went to Sheffield, the birth place of her father, to attend the school of art there.
 She moved in with her cousin's family.
-(Note: The father in this family was William Ibbett, an artist and silver-chaser and his son was Willie Ibbett.
+(Note: The father in this family was William Ibbett, an artist and silver-chaser and his son was Willie Ibbitt.
 Alyssa Grady identifies the writer of the letter to the editor, "The Death of Mrs. D. G. Rosetta [sic]," signed "W.I", as William Ibbitt.)
-A son of this family, Willie Ibbett, proposed to her, but she indicated that she was already engaged.
+A son of this family, Willie Ibbitt, proposed to her, but she indicated that she was already engaged.
 However, by mid-1858, Siddal's and Rossetti's engagement appeared to be over and little is known about Siddal from that time until 1860.